joakim/calendar/FAQ.md

 While not recommended, it is possible to ignore the proposed 9-day "week" and Human Era epoch, opting instead to retain the traditional 7-day week and Anno Domini epoch of the Gregorian calendar.

+### What's up with the name?

+The calendar doesn't really have a name.
+But it needed some sort of title, and A Calendar for Time to Come sounded good.
+It has several interpretations, all of which seemed fitting for an accurate calendar for the future.

 ### You didn't answer my question!

 [Create an issue](https://github.com/joakim/calendar/issues/new) and I'd be happy to answer as best as I can.